 Neither an audit nor a review of financial statements is objective of our engagement.
-Furthermore, neither the disclosure and solution of criminal acts, as e.g. embezzlement or other kinds of fraud, and wrongful doings, nor the assessment of the effectiveness and profitability of the management are objectives of our engagement.
+Furthermore, neither the disclosure and solution of fraud, such as e.g., embezzlement or other kinds of fraudulent acts, nor the assessment of the effectiveness and profitability of the management are objectives of our engagement.